Tungsten(V) chloride: Synthesis

 The blue green solid is volatile under vacuum and slightly soluble in nonpolar solvents.
 The compound is oxophilic and is highly reactive toward Lewis bases.

+When the same reduction is conducted in the presence of tetraphenylarsonium chloride, one obtains instead the hexachlorotungstate(V) salt:

 Structure

 The compound exists as a dimer, with a pair of octahedral tungsten(V) centres bridged by two chloride ligands.
 The W---W separation is 3.814 Å, which is non-bonding.
 The compound is isostructural with Nb2Cl10 and Mo2Cl10.
 The compound evaporates to give trigonal bipyramidal WCl5 monomers.